Thank you! Your submission has been received!

 Scrum board burndown chart with custom forecasting scenario defined by a user

-Key feature - Remaining work growth modelling
+3. Key feature: Remaining work growth modelling

 Work backlog is not static, it’s growing all the time.

-• The remaining work growth modelling chart example shows the scenario of the scope growth by X story points for each future sprint:
+• remaining work growth modelling chart example shows the scenario of the scope growth by X story points for each future sprint:

 Remaining work growth modelling